A charge monomial basis of the Garsia-Procesi ring: Background

-\begin{enumerate}[label=(\roman*)] \item If $x = \cc(w)_i$ for some $i$, then $z^{(k)}$ is a cocharge word for any $k$. \item Consider $m$ such that $\cc(w)_m$ is the rightmost, largest entry of $\cc(w)$.
-If $x = \cc(w)_m + 1$ and $k<m$, the word $z^{(k)}$ is a cocharge word. \end{enumerate} \end{lemma} \begin{proof} Both cases follow from Proposition \ref{prop: classification of cocharge words}.
+\begin{lemma} Let $w\in S_n$, $x$ be a positive integer, and $1\leq k\leq n$. \begin{enumerate}[label=(\roman*)] \item Let $x = \cc(w)_i$ for some $i$.
+Then, any word $z$ we can get by inserting $x$ into $\cc(w)$ is a cocharge word of length $n+1$. \item Consider $m$ such that $\cc(w)_m$ is the largest, rightmost entry of $\cc(w)$.
+If $x = \cc(w)_m + 1$, any word we get by inserting $x$ to the left of position $m$ in $\cc(w)$ is a cocharge word of length $n+1$. \end{enumerate} \end{lemma} \begin{proof} Both cases follow from Proposition \ref{prop: classification of cocharge words}.
 We know each entry in $\cc(w)$ satisfies the condition in Proposition \ref{prop: classification of cocharge words}.
-We can also see that inserting a new letter into this word does not affect whether preexisting entries satisfy conditions (1) or (2), since it does not change the relative order of those entries within $z^{(k)}$.
-Hence it suffices to check that the new letter $x$ and the letters in $\cc(w)$ that only satisfied (3) still satisfy one of the three conditions when looking at $z^{(k)}$.
+We can also see that inserting a new letter into this word does not affect whether preexisting entries satisfy conditions (1) or (2), since it does not change the relative order of those entries within $z$.
+Hence it suffices to check that the new letter $x$ and the letters in $\cc(w)$ that only satisfied (3) still satisfy one of the three conditions when looking at $z$.
 Consider $m$ such that the letter $\cc(w)_m$ only satisfies (3).
-There is only one such letter: the rightmost, largest entry in $\cc(w)$.
+There is only one such letter: the largest, rightmost entry in $\cc(w)$.